Kent Vertrees – Master of Chaos

 Since 2000, Kent has been one of our managers and now a part owner.
 Most of our guests talk or email with Kent at somepoint during their experience with us as his niche is focused on our guest experience and company culture.
 His positive approach and passion for spreading the Steamboat Powdercats love is contangious.

 Beyond Powdercats, Kent is raising his daughters Josephine (Jojo) and Sophie to become deep powder hounds and river rats.
 His wife Jules is a gorgeous, working mom who, among other things, owns her own international buisness – Verve Culture.
-Their dog Roxy, the golden retriever who you’ll see roaming the office says “Woof Woof”.
+Their dog Stevie, the golden retriever who you’ll see roaming the office says “Woof Woof”.

 Kent has been a leading advocate for recreational and environmental water management, doing his best to protect and enhance local and regional rivers.
-He has been a longtime board member of the Friends of the Yampa and sits on multiple other water related and recreation boards.
+He has been a longtime board member and staffer with the Friends of the Yampa and sits on multiple other water related and recreation boards.
 He is also an adjunct professor at the Alpine Campus for Colorado Mountain College in Steamboat Springs teaching river and canyon orientation courses.

 Kent’s most defining moment: “Climbing those last few steps toward Baxter Peak on Mount Katahdin to conclude my 2,100 mile, Appalachian Trail “thru-hike” in 1992 (trail name “Wasitu”).